FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

   * Federation

 there are two types of Internal API:
-- websocket, using socketIO
+- Websocket, using socketIO
 - REST

-## SocketIO
+## Websocket, using SocketIO
 FTS uses **SocketIO** for the comunication, ensure that you understand SOckectIO concepts:

 - Emits: those are events sent from/to the client with requests
-- Listerner: are events that client/server can subscribe to
+- Listener: are events that client/server can subscribe to

 ## Authorization Websocket
-to use websocket events you need to trigger the event authenticate after connection and pass as the body of the message ```{"Authenticate": [YOUR WEBSOCKET KEY]}```
+to use websocket events you need to trigger the event 'authenticate' after connection and pass as the body of the message ```{"Authenticate": [YOUR WEBSOCKET KEY]}```

 # Connect